nationalparkservice/CCRP_Climate_Futures_v1.0/README.md

             - /nps_boundary_centroids
             - /Climate_grid

+*NOTE: 'general' data only has to be added one time for all CONUS parks. 'park-specific' input data will have to be added for every new park.*

 **Step 4: Install Java on your machine if you do not already have it.
 If you have trouble, see document Instructions_for_installing_Java_for_use_with_R.docx**

+*Note: Java and rJava are only used for creating maps within the get_params script.
+All analyses can be run without them.*

     - Install Java from the following website: https://java.com/en/download/manual.jsp
         - Make sure you install the correct version (i.e, 64-bit for 64-bit machines).
 You want to select the 'offline' version that matches your machine.